ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/switch_class/readme.md

 a) A complete regression test suite.

-b) Thoughtful, self-documenting, variable, method, and function names.

-c) Actual docstring comments at all levels of the code.

-d) Linting the code for PEP 8 standardization.

-e) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+b) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

-f) Commit statements which facilitate an understanding of code history.

 ## Getting Started